NKulling/SWECO25/layer_standardization_example/README.md

 ### Step 3: Run the Processing Script

 In your R environment, execute the `standardization_SWECO25.R` script.
-This script will perform the following processing steps for each input file:
+This script will perform the following processing steps for each input file (just 1 file in the example data):

 1) Load the raster file.
 2) Project the raster to Swiss GCS (LV95).